-- 7. All instructors must complete twenty (20) hours of recognized industry update training each year, relevant to their program.
-Automotive instructors may substitute ten (10) hours of documented hands-on work as a technician in a retail or fleet automotive repair business outside the school (e.g., part-time work or summer externship) for one (1) hour of update training, up to a maximum of ten (10) hours of update training each year, toward the annual update training requirement.
-The work must be related to the areas they teach and take place in the same year for which substitute credit is sought. - 8.
-The program Advisory Committee, consisting of at least five (5) industry members (not counting school personnel), must conduct at least two working meetings a year.
-Minutes
+7. All instructors must complete twenty (20) hours of recognized automotive industry technical update training each year, relevant to their program.
+Automotive instructors may substitute ten (10) hours of documented hands-on work as a technician in a retail or fleet automotive repair business outside the school (e.g., part-time work or summer externship) for one (1) hour of update technical training, up to a maximum of ten (10) hours of update technical training each year, toward the annual update training requirement.
+The work must be related to the areas they teach and take place in the same year for which substitute credit is sought.
+The ASE Education Foundation reserves the right to verify all hands-on work information reported and determine whether it meets all requirements.

-- of the meetings must be provided to the on-site evaluation team for review and must reflect relevant areas of the standards as having been considered by the Advisory Committee. - 9.
+- 8. The program Advisory Committee, consisting of at least five (5) industry members (not counting school personnel), must conduct at least two working meetings a year.
+Minutes of the meetings must be provided to the on-site evaluation team for review and must reflect relevant areas of the standards as having been considered by the Advisory Committee. - 9.
 The Program Standards recognize that program content requirements vary by program type and by regional employment needs.
 Therefore, flexibility has been built into the task list by assigning each task a priority number.
 A program must include in their curriculum the designated percentage of tasks (or more) in each priority numbered category (P-1, P-2, and P-3) to be accredited.
 For MLR, AST, and MAST Automobile programs, the following minimum percentages are required: